tanis2000/binocle-c/README.md

 - Adding Linux support.
 It should work almost out of the box once you figure out the CMake scripts.
 - More examples
-- Travis scripts to build static libraries for all the different systems so that we can distribute Binocle as a binary library with just the headers and avoid having to recompile the whole library for every new project.
 - Complete the Lua bindings
-- Complete the Wren bindings

 ## Manually compiling the library